supercamel/SpinoDB/README.md

 The NodeJS and GObject bindings are almost identical except for these differences.
 - The NodeJS bindings use camel case but GObject bindings use snake case. e.g. getCollection in NodeJS and get_collection for GObject bindings.
 - The NodeJS bindings will convert objects to JSON strings.
 The GObject bindings strictly use strings to represent JSON documents.

+SpinoDB also has a key/value store.
+A value stored in the database using a key.
+It can be retrieved later using the same key.
+This is a more elegant method of storing application settings than collections.

 ### Example